 - A staff member or volunteer not doing something agreed upon

 If you would like to submit a concern, feedback or a complaint please do so by filling out our Complaints Form, and submitting it by e-mail to email@example.com or by mail to

 Julia Kaisla, Executive Director

 North Vancouver BC

-If your complaint is in regard to our Executive Director, please submit your complaint by email to our Board President, Jaspreet Dhillon Gupta, firstname.lastname@example.org.
+If your complaint is in regard to our Executive Director, please submit your complaint by email to our Board chair, Jaspreet Dhillon Gupta, firstname.lastname@example.org.